PatrickMcGrath29/thegoodland/content/posts/2025-07-14-christ-our-true-jubilee.md

 slugFields:
   - createdDate
   - title
-title: Christ, Our True Jubilee
+title: "The Favorable Year of the Lord: Christ Our True Jubilee"
-summary: Christ is our True Jubilee—He sets captives free, restores what was lost, and proclaims the favorable year of the Lord.
+summary: Christ is our true Jubilee—He sets captives free, restores what was lost, and proclaims the favorable year of the Lord.
 In Him, we find true liberty and rest.
 slug: 2025-07-14-christ-our-true-jubilee